-If you’re asking “what type of will do I need” then this page should help you out.
-Unfortunately there is not a one size fits all Will solution, everyone’s situation is unique to them and your Will should be tailored to you to reflect this.
+If you’re asking “what type of Will do I need” then this page should help you out.
+Unfortunately, there is not a one size fits all Will solution, everyone’s situation is unique to them and your Will should be written to reflect this.

-We can provide help with Wills, Trusts, Long Term Care Planning, Lasting Powers of Attorney, Estate Planning and Funeral Plans.
+We can provide help with Wills, Trusts, Long Term Care Planning, Lasting Powers of Attorney, Estate Planning, Surrogacy Wills, Military Wills, and Funeral Plans.

-Let us go into a little more detail on each one to help you decide what is going to fit your situation the best.
+Let us go into a little more detail on each one to help you decide which is going to fit your situation best.

-A Mirror Will is for couples with similar intentions or desires and states who will administer the estate, be guardian(s) to any child or children, administer a trust, state specific requests or gifts and outline any wishes either of you may have for after your death.
+A mirror Will is for couples with similar intentions or desires and states who will administer the estate, be guardian(s) to any child or children, administer a trust, state specific requests or gifts and outline any wishes either of you may have after your death.

-There are a number of trusts which cover the different scenarios people have.
-Trusts can be used to safeguard property in the event of care costs, have beneficial IHT (Inheritance Tax) implications, ensure children receive the relevant inheritance at the right times, to name but a few.
-Your advisor will be more than happy to discuss this with you and establish which Trust is most suited to you and why.
+There are a number of Trusts which cover the different scenarios people have.
+Trusts can be used to safeguard property in the event of care costs, have beneficial Inheritance Tax implications or ensure children receive the relevant inheritance at the right times.
+Your Will Writer will be more than happy to discuss this with you and establish which Trust is most suited to you and why.

 Long Term Care Planning

-Everything that you own included in your ‘estate’.
-This includes any property, investments, insurance policies, pension schemes, any personal affects from cars and watches to pots and pans.
+Everything that you own is included in your ‘Estate’.
+This includes any property, investments, insurance policies not in trust, some pension schemes and personal effects like cars.

-Inheritance Tax is paid if a person’s ‘estate’ is worth more than £325,000 when they die, there are some other allowances that can be claimed but these are dependent on your individual situation.
+Inheritance Tax is generally paid if a person’s ‘Estate’ is worth more than £325,000 when they die, there are some other allowances that can be claimed but these are dependent on your individual situation.
 This is called the ‘Inheritance Tax threshold’.
 The rate of Inheritance Tax is currently 40% on anything above the threshold.
 That’s 40% of your estate that is over the limit!

 With careful planning it can be possible to lower your Inheritance Tax bill considerably or even reduce it to zero.

-The Will Guys can help you with this by carefully writing your Will and make sure the relevant Trusts are in place to address any tax liabilities.
+The Will Guys can help you with this by carefully looking at your estate and giving bespoke advice to you and your family.
 Contact us to discuss any concerns you have with your estate planning.

-We have direct ties with a truly independent funeral planning company.
-They work with a panel of partners to ensure that they can find the best solution to meet your funeral planning needs.
+We have direct ties with a truly independent funeral planning company who work with a panel of partners to ensure they can find the best solution to meet your funeral planning needs.

-With a wealth of knowledge on Pre- Paid funeral planning they are able to offer you and your family the most up-to-date advice and show you the best plan to help ensure peace of mind for your time of need.
+With a wealth of knowledge on pre-paid funeral planning they are able to offer you and your family the most up-to-date advice and plans, ensuring you and your family peace of mind.